Register a power of attorney

 you'll need to add the LPA by selecting the green

-add another LPA box at the top of the page.
+'Add another LPA' box at the top of the page.

-You'll then need to add the LPA reference number,
+Jordan Williamson-Kerr: You'll then need to add the LPA reference number,

 the activation key, and their date of birth.

-Once you've added an LPA to your account,
+Jordan Williamson-Kerr: Once you've added an LPA to your account,

 you'll then need to grant access to Nationwide